JID-2111/DBTester/README.md

 ### New Features

-- Added support for connecting to a local Postres database
+- Added support for connecting to a local Postgres database
 - Added a user interface for connecting to a local database
-- Added a button to display all stored procedures from a local database
+- Added a dropdown to display all stored procedures from a local database

 ### Bug Fixes